Pío del Pilar: Early life and education

-del Pilar was born Pío Isidro y Castañeda in Barrio Culi-culi (now Pio del Pilar), San Pedro de Macati (present-day Makati) on July 11, 1860, to Isaac del Pilar, a farmer from Pasay, and Antonia Castaňeda, an embroider from San Felipe Neri (present-day Mandaluyong).
+del Pilar was born Pío Isidro y Castañeda in Barrio Culi-culi, San Pedro de Macati (present-day Makati) on July 11, 1860, to Isaac del Pilar, a farmer from Pasay, and Antonia Castaňeda, an embroider from San Felipe Neri (present-day Mandaluyong).
 As a child, his parents had him study for two years in the school of Pascual Rodriguez, and for four months under Ramon Renaldo, until he was forced to stop to work in the family farm.
 Typical of other Filipinos at the time, del Pilar knew little or no Spanish, but was fluent in Tagalog.

 del Pilar married his childhood friend, Juliana Valeriano, at the age of 17.
 He was barely married for a year before he was drafted in the Spanish Army.
 He was assigned in Mindanao for a year, however his service was cut short to four months due to the intervention of a family friend.

 In 1890, del Pilar was appointed cabeza de barangay and later on, became teniente del barrio in San Pedro de Macati.
 During this time, he had a chance meeting with Jose Rizal, and was inspired to distribute copies of his novel, Noli Me Tangere.